 When it comes to messaging, privacy must be taken seriously.

 AirMessage will never collect any of your messaging or contact data.
 We believe that secure, private communication services should be available to everyone.

 AirMessage does utilize third-party services to collect performance and traffic data.
-In the event of an error in the app, we may environment data (such as your IP address, account identifier, and operating system version), as well as any generated app error logs.
+In the event of an error in the app, we may collect environment data (such as your IP address, account identifier, and operating system version), as well as any generated app error logs.
 These logs will never include any personal information.